z88dk/z88dk/libsrc/_DEVELOPMENT/arch/zx/readme.txt

 NIRVANAP
 ========

-Multicolour background and sprites by Einar Saukas.
+Multicolour background and sprites engine by Einar Saukas.